pyomeca/pyomeca/README.md

 ### Using pip

-First, you need to install python, swig, numpy & pyyaml.
+First, you need to install python, swig and numpy.
 Then, follow the instructions to compile [ezc3d](https://github.com/pyomeca/ezc3d).
 Finally, install pyomeca with `pip install git+https://github.com/pyomeca/pyomeca/`.